How to get from Montenegro to Croatia and back. Tips for crossing the border, webcams, options via Bosnia, and crossing the border by sea.

 The quickest transfer between the two countries is by helicopter.
 Private helicopter transfers are available (as well as panorama flights) from Dubrovnik Airport to both Tivat and Podgorica.
 Border formalities are dealt with at the airport terminals.
 If you would like to book a helicopter transfer, please contact us at [email protected] Subject Helicopter.

 It is the eternal question on tourists’ lips during the season – just how much time is needed to cross the border to make the flight from Dubrovnik Airport?

 Out of season, there is no problem whatsoever, and border waiting times are very short.
 At this time of year, the journey from the ferry to the airport is less than one hour.
 In summer, however…

-Summer waiting times outside the peak times of July and August tend to be be no more than 20 minutes, but in peak season, it could be hours.
-Literally… and I fondly recall a 6-wait at the border coming back from Albania several years ago.
+Summer waiting times outside the peak times of July and August tend to be no more than 20 minutes, but in peak season, it could be hours.
+Literally… and I fondly recall a 6-hour-wait at the border coming back from Albania several years ago.

-My experience is that queues are much shorter in the very early morning, but it that is not an attractive option for you, then consider taking a longer drive through one of the smaller borders via Bosnia.
+My experience is that queues are much shorter in the very early morning.
+If that is not an attractive option for you, then consider taking a longer drive through one of the smaller borders via Bosnia.
 Or go the night before and enjoy the charms of Dubrovnik to be sure.

 If you are travelling by bus, unfortunately the main border crossing is your only option.

 Modern technology has made trip planning considerably easier in recent years.
 So too on the main border crossing from Montenegro to Croatia.
 A webcam operated by the Croatian Road Association gives an idea of the queues, and you can check out the latest situation.